ATU-BDAAI/ca2-assignment-Sedatjsw/README.md

 - Financial documents (invoice and statement)
 - Pharmacy receipt

-Each document is processed using the same pipeline, allowing comparison of how different document types behave under identical processing steps.
+Each document is processed using the same pipeline, which makes it easier to compare how different document types behave under the same processing steps.

 ---